idd-fall16/hwk4_NickR_EricB_Enclosure/README.md

 ## Modeling files

 A zip of the modeling files and drawings can be found <a href="CAD/files.zip" target="_blank">here</a>.
 Since the part was modeled in NX it may not be viewable, so a STEP file was included as well.

+## 3D Printing
+Stay tuned!
+We will be updating this once we print the part early next week.

 ## Team